 - Over 3000 servers in 94+ countries gives you lightning-fast speeds for transferring files

 - No-logging policy prevents sensitive company data from leaking

-- Obfuscated servers means you can use it safely even while doing business in China
+- Obfuscated servers mean you can use them safely even while doing business in China

 - Connect up to 5 devices simultaneously, or more with additional licenses

 - 30-day money-back guarantee